|

 While reading the book, I happened upon a one-sentence spoiler on the web.
 It reminded me of the end of a black and white movie I saw many years ago; I only saw the very end, not the whole movie.
 Sure enough, Alfred Hitchcock's film adaptation (IMDB) of the novel was released in 1940.

-Also see The Daphne du Maurier Web Site.
+Also see the official Daphne du Maurier website.

 A little over 80 pages, this book is short, but it's a well-told story.
 Ethan is a 28-year-old farmer who is barely keeping his head above water in a small, snowy, and very cold Massachusetts town.
 He lives with his sickly, 35-year-old wife, Zeena, who is cared for by her young cousin Mattie.
 Ethan falls in love with Mattie.
 The book has a surprise twist at the end, tragic but nonetheless humorous in a way.